home-assistant/home-assistant.io/source/_integrations/ozw.markdown

 ### Secure network key

-The secure network key is set in the settings for the qt-openzwave daemon and not in the integration configuration.
+The secure network key is set in the settings for the ozwdaemon and not in the integration configuration.

 ## Services